pachterlab/kallisto/source.md

 `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-Other dependencies are either included, or can be installed using package managers on the system.
+Other dependencies are included, or can be installed using package managers on the system.
+Instructions for building kallisto from source without a package manager are [here](http://pachterlab.github.io/kallisto/local_build.html).

 #### Requirements: